RobertWetzler/SocialDistanceCV/README.md

 ![DistanceDetection](/images/distance_detection.png)

-*Credit to Devon Brandt (right), Robert's roomate, for helping test and present our project.*
+*Credit to Devon Brandt (right), Robert's roommate, for helping test and present our project.*